thasso/pyjip/docs/source/tools_and_pipelines.rst

 only one place where the names of the output files are generated.
 That means only one place where we have to look for bugs or change things.

-.. note:: You can use the validtion block for pre-processing, but keep in mind
+.. note:: You can use the validation block for pre-processing, but keep in mind
           that the validation block will be called **more than once**.
-That means you have to be careful to implement your pre-processing in a way that it can be executed miltiple times and s not tool time consuming.
+That means you have to be careful to implement your pre-processing in a way that it can be executed multiple times and is not too time consuming.

 .. _decorators: